 download now

-What Is a Meeting Memo?
+What is a Meeting Memo?

 A meeting memo informs attendees about your meeting’s “who,” “why,” “when,” and “where.”
 Whether the meeting is for a single department or the entire firm, sending a message gives guests a preview of what’s to come.
 Meeting memos keep your meeting on track and guarantee that all critical tasks are completed.
 Our meeting memo tutorial will walk you through how to write one and provide an example that you can acclimate to your own needs.
 According to statistics, 44% of survey respondents claimed that unexpected or unannounced meetings imply they don’t have enough time to focus on their work.